frederic-perez/AmE-dictionary/data/dictionary.md

 __choke<sup>1</sup>__ _n_ _A team of choke artists._
 __choke<sup>2</sup>__ _v_ _Why do we choke under pressure?_
 __choker__ _A velvet choker._
+__choler__ _n_ __1__ An irritable petulant feeling. _Syn_ crossness, fretfulness, fussiness, peevishness _I felt quite amused at his unwarranted choler, and while he stumped indignantly up and down I fell to dwelling upon the romance of the fog._ __2__ A strong emotion; a feeling that is oriented toward some real or supposed grievance. _Syn_ anger, ire
 __chomp__ _v_
 __chomping__
 __chop__ _v_